 5) Selective perception

-This barrier to professional communication in the workplace is generated when the receiver perceives the information the way he wants.
+This barrier to professional communication in the workplace creates when the receiver perceives the information the way he wants.
 For example, if he is not in a good mood, he can perceive the message sent to him in a negative sense even if the message was positive.
-Therefore, the notes of the original message get distorted.
+Therefore, the notes of the original message distort.

-You can effectively nurture professional communication in the workplace in a number of ways:
+The highly effective communication in the workplace examples can be nurtured in a number of ways:

 1) Employee handbooks & on-boarding